Developmental Neuropsychology Clinic

 - An intake appointment with Laura Santerre-Lemmon, PhD, and a doctoral graduate student to define the scope of the assessment and gather relevant background information

-- 2 (or sometimes 3) assessment sessions that include objective testing activities (e.g., IQ test, academic measures, ADHD continuous performance tests, etc.), questionnaires and interviews
+- Two (or sometimes three) assessment sessions that include objective testing activities (e.g., IQ test, academic measures, ADHD continuous performance tests, etc.), questionnaires and interviews

 - Review of any provided previous records (e.g., previous evaluations; school testing and report cards; previous or current IEP, 504 Plan or other school support documents)